 Meet the Team

-Vickie DeNicola founded Field Engine Wildlife Research and Management in 2020 and launched Pig Brig Trapping Systems.
-She has participated in numerous wildlife-related field research and management projects, and brings a unique perspective to Field Engine, including many years of senior leadership roles focused on innovation and new technology at The Walt Disney Company, Hasbro, and ESPN.
-Her work with creative technology has been featured in The Wall Street Journal and received two Primetime Emmy nominations, with one win.
-Vickie received an M.S. in Environmental Science and Policy from Johns Hopkins University.
-She’s currently a Ph.D. student at the University of Trento C3A/Fondazione Edmund Mach studying the movement ecology of white-tailed deer in suburban environments.
+Vickie DeNicola founded Field Engine Wildlife Research in 2020 to launch Pig Brig Trap Systems.
+She brings a unique skill set to Field Engine - strong leadership skills in business and a passion for applied research in wildlife ecology.
+Vickie's field experience and leadership skills honed in corporate and start-up environments make Field Engine a perfect fit.
+Her career focused on innovation and new technology at organizations like The Walt Disney Company and Hasbro.
+The Wall Street Journal featured her team's work in creative technology, and she led them to receive two Primetime Emmy nominations, with one win.
+Vickie received an MS in Environmental Science and Policy from Johns Hopkins University.
+She's currently a Ph.D. student at the University of Trento C3A/Fondazione Edmund Mach studying the movement ecology of white-tailed deer in suburban environments.
 Her research interests include the use of biologging data to answer questions about animal movement and resource usage, as well as the application of technology and techniques to address human-wildlife conflict.

 Tony received an M.S. from Yale School of the Environment and his Ph.D. from Purdue University in Wildlife Ecology.
 His dissertation was entitled "Control of reproduction in overabundant white-tailed deer populations."
 In addition to being recognized as a Certified Wildlife Biologist by the Wildlife Society, Dr. DeNicola holds research affiliate positions with the University of Georgia and the Denver Zoological Society.
 He has worked on hundreds of field projects, produced 30+ publications in reputable scientific journals, and has presented at numerous professional conferences.
 He is the founder of White Buffalo Inc. , a nonprofit organization that is a leader in damage management and applied solutions to human-wildlife conflicts and developed the Pig Brig Trap.